Gift Ideas for Loved Ones with Psoriatic Arthritis

 The joys of gift-giving.
 Knowing the perfect thing to give on holidays or just because can bring great pleasure and massive anxiety to the giver.
 The stress can be even more amplified when the person we’re shopping for has PsA.

-There are plenty of gift ideas
+There are plenty of gift ideas for those with PsA

 Below are some thought-starter ideas of gifts that keep on giving.
 Please remember all people affected with PsA are not affected equally.
 What may be a dream come true for one person may not be good for another.

 The list below should at least get your wheels turning for great ideas!

 Weighted blankets are known to help with anxiety and insomnia.
 Many psoriatic arthritis patients have trouble sleeping.
 The blankets can be a little pricey, but they’re worth every penny! ·

 Who doesn’t love a good binge watch?
 Plus, for many affected by severe joint pain sometimes going to the movies isn’t a feasible option.
 Netflix, Amazon, Hulu, and others all offer great deals and viewing options to suck you in for hours on end.

 The subscription craze is taking over shopping as we know it and who doesn’t look forward to a new surprise arriving each month?
 Find out what they love and look into a box that fits their passions.
 There’s everything from flowers to books to comic books and beauty products.
 Even the most painful day will feel lighter with a great present in the mail.